 “One major discovery of this study is that out of 70,000 MOFs reported to date, certain structures can be the potential candidate materials with the NPR property,” says Professor Choi.
 “We expect new streams of NPR MOFs in the near future.”

 This study has been participated by Professor Myung Soo Lah in the School of Natural Science at UNIST and Professor Woo-Dong Jang from Yonsei University.
 This research has been supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (Korean SGER), as well as Science Research Center (SRC) and Global PhD Fellowship (GPF).

-Eunji Jin, et al., “Metal-organic framework based on hinged cube tessellation as transformable mechanical metamaterial,” Science Advances, (2019).
+Eunji Jin, In Seong Lee, Dongwook Kim, et al., “Metal-organic framework based on hinged cube tessellation as transformable mechanical metamaterial,” Science Advances, (2019).